Technigo/project-redux-quiz-old/ProjectLog.md

 Wed 20.00 26/10/ 2022 (Joel & Kartika)

--Worked from Joel's pull
+- Worked from Joel's pull
--Fixed with disabled button for OK & next
+- Fixed with disabled button for OK & next
--Created a Button and Form component (to breakdown into smaller components) -Moved styled component in Summary to styled components folder -GIIIIIIFFFFFFFFFFFFF
+- Created a Button and Form component (to breakdown into smaller components)
+- Moved styled component in Summary to styled components folder
+- GIIIIIIFFFFFFFFFFFFF

 - Moved Summary to component folder and deleted pages folder
 - Updated the "task list" on Jamboard, made a few more tasks

+---

+Thurs 27/10/2022 (Kartika & Sofia)

+- Working on CSS (styled components)
+- Added new background
+- Basic styling is done